 Key Issue 6: Sustainability

 The core mechanism of a blockchain service relies on a distributed consensus protocol, where in certain cases, the energy consumption of running such a protocol is energy inefficient.
-To align with the general goal on environmental impacts, i.e., green network, the sustainability of telecom. blockchain must be considered.
-How to integrate this goal when designing the telecom. blockchain services is very challenging because it is a multi-lateral optimization task depending on the whole system performance, network entity deployment/provisioning and lifecycle management and so on.
+To align with the general goal on environmental impacts, i.e., green network, the sustainability of telecom blockchain can be considered.
+How to integrate this goal when designing the telecom blockchain services is very challenging because it is a multi-lateral optimization task depending on the whole system performance, network entity deployment/provisioning and lifecycle management and so on.

 7 Potential Impacts to 3GPP Network Architecture